-For fiscal year 2015 (federal fiscal year 2014) the federal capitalization grant was approximately \$24 million, slightly more than the previous year.
-The outlook for ongoing federal funding generally indicates reductions in future capitalization grants to the SRF programs.
-Although capitalization grants are an important source of revenue, the CWSRF has a sound level of repayment and interest income that would sustain the revolving loan fund, albeit at a lower level.
-Ecology has implemented the use of a cash flow model to project and predict available fund resources each funding year, with a 20 year projected outlook.
-This model has enabled Ecology to award additional loan funding through available cash resources and accounts for ongoing repayments and program income and disbursements.
+For SFY16 (FFY15) the federal capitalization grant was approximately \$29 million, which was higher than the previous year.
+The outlook for ongoing federal funding generally points to reductions in future capitalization grants to the SRF programs.
+Although capitalization grants are an important source of revenue, the CWSRF has a sound level of repayment and interest income that would sustain the revolving loan fund at a lower level.
+Ecology uses a cash flow model to project and predict available fund resources each funding year, with a 20-year projected outlook.
+This model has allowed Ecology to award additional loan funding through available cash resources and includes ongoing repayments, program income, and disbursements.
 Ecology accounts for possible reductions in the capitalization grant through the model.

 Ecology has a well-structured loan agreement with conditions that limit risk of non-payment.
-To date there have been no issues related to non-payment of a CWSRF loan in Washington State.
+To date, there have been no issues related to non-payment of a CWSRF loan in Washington State.